watch video

 Nate Parrott

-Product designer, lab
+Product designer, Anthropic

 in action